 Nice spots for photos

 These cylinder-shaped pillars are made with the traditional Kyo-Yuzen technique, a style of dyeing and printing used to create the brilliantly coloured Yuzen Kimono in Kyoto.
-Around 600 pillars make up the so called “Kimono Forest”, creating a breathtaking and dramatic entrance to the station, which is sadly too often missed by travelers visiting Arashiyama.
+Around 600 pillars make up the so-called “Kimono Forest”, creating a breathtaking and dramatic entrance to the station, which is sadly too often missed by travellers visiting Arashiyama.

 This 155 meters bridge over the Katsura River is a symbol in the area of Arashiyama.
 The artistic form of the bridge perfectly matches the nature and the river banks next to it.
 They are super lovely during spring time with the Sakura trees, but also during fall time.